Agentia is a work of navigable poetry, examining the unfolding of the world through the encounters of animals, plants, and objects.

 Concept, coding, and composition by Richard A Carter

-Hand drawn isometric tileset courtesy of Withering Systems
+Hand drawn isometric tileset courtesy of Withering Systems, extended by author

 Source materials courtesy of Gutenberg.org and Archive.org, or author's own